Orbital Hall effect in spin-3/2 hole-doped semiconductors and its implications for orbitronics

-We have demonstrated that hole-doped Ge exhibits a giant orbital Hall effect, exceeding that of the bulk states in topological insulators, and making Ge an ideal material for orbitronic applications.
-The OHE response stems exclusively from spin-orbit coupling, is dominated by the quantum correction, and exceeds the spin-Hall effect by four orders of magnitude.
-The absence of spin and orbital Edelstein effects suggests Ge as a platform for testing the strength of the orbital Hall torque.
+We have demonstrated that hole-doped semiconductors Ge, Si, GaAs, InAs and InSb exhibit a large orbital Hall effect and are suitable platforms for orbitronic applications.
+The OHE response stems from Zitterbewegung induced by spin-orbit coupling, is dominated by the quantum correction, and exceeds the spin-Hall effect by 2-3 orders of magnitude.
+The absence of spin and orbital Edelstein effects suggests both Ge and Si as platforms for testing the strength of the orbital Hall torque.
 Finally, our work shows that the OAM and OHE calculated within the framework of the modern theory of orbital magnetisation are strong for the Luttinger Hamiltonian even in the spherical approximation, providing an example of strong orbital dynamics in an inversion-symmetric system.